Child Endangerment Charges in New York City

 Because of their vulnerable status, children receive special protection from the New York State legislature.
 Individuals who are 17 years old or younger are considered children and acting in a way that may cause some sort injury – even if those same actions may be legal if done toward another adult – can get you arrested.
 Because of the severity of this offense, you should contact an attorney at our firm if you are facing child endangerment charges in New York City.

-What Actions Constitute Endangering a Child in New York City?
+What is Child Endangerment in New York City?

 A person can be convicted of Endangering the Welfare of a Child when they knowingly act in a way which is likely to injure a child’s physical, mental, or moral welfare.
 The language of New York Penal Law §260.10 is intentionally vague and broad, encompassing a wide variety of actions.